 The plastic-toothed full-length YKK zipper does occasionally snag but isn’t hard to free.
 The zipper is loosely covered on the inside of the bag by a down-stuffed flap, and contact with the cold zipper has never woken me up at night.

 Valandre’s own measurements suggest that this is the case.
 The medium-sized Shocking Blue, rated to -4℉, has an interior shoulder measurement of 65.4in.
 The Odin, rated to -22℉, has an interior shoulder measurement of only 60.2in.
 The Thor, Valandre’s coldest-weather bag rated to -40℉ also shares the 60.2in shoulder measurement.
 The Bloody Mary, a somewhat warmer bag than the Shocking Blue at +11℉, has a shoulder measurement of 62.6in.
-Though all of these sleeping bags are included in Valandre’s Shocking Blue Series of sleeping bags, it’s clear that the flagship Shocking Blue and (to a lesser extent) the Bloody Mary employ a significantly different design philosophy than the Odin and Thor.
+Though all of these sleeping bags are included in Valandre’s Shocking Blue Series of sleeping bags, these significantly different interior measurements suggest that the flagship Shocking Blue and (to a lesser extent) the Bloody Mary employ a different design philosophy than the Odin and Thor.
 One might reasonably wonder why these bags are all included in the “Shocking Blue Series” of sleeping bags.

 So what about that temperature rating?
 Well, the bottom line here is that conventional temperature ratings don’t apply to this bag because it’s not designed to be used like a conventional sleeping bag.
 Based on my personal experience, while wearing minimal clothing the comfort rating for this bag might be about +10℉, but again, that’s not what this bag is designed for.
 With my Cerium SV down jacket I have slept happily through the night at -10℉ in the Shocking Blue, and have no reason to doubt those reporting that they’ve been comfortable below -20℉.

 The Shocking Blue ships with two accessories, a compression sack and a larger mesh storage bag.
 Neither is especially flattering to the Shocking Blue.
 The non-waterproof compression sack is a bit crude and heavy, and the single line of widely-spaced stitches on the drawcord sleeve has already started to pull out on both sides of the drawcord.
 The larger mesh bag for long-term storage is about 50% too small and doesn’t allow the Shocking Blue to fully loft.
-I ended up buying a cotton storage sack from another company
+I bought a cotton storage sack from another company.

 Valandre Shocking Blue: The Bottom Line